Let Orange County Pain Clinics help relieve your chronic pain.

 There are several different pain management techniques available for those suffering from spinal pain.
 The best treatment for you depends on what is causing your back pain.
 Treatment options can include injections, such as nerve root blocks (prevents nerves from sending pain signals to your brain), facet blocks (block pain in facet joints through the use of anti-inflammatory medication), trigger point injections (relax tightened muscles in your back), and an epidural (numbs the epidural space at the bottom of your spine).

 Your spinal pain specialists might also suggest a microsurgical procedure, which provides pain relief without the pain and recovery time associated with typical back pain surgeries.
 These surgeries use small incisions, fiber optic cameras, and the METRx system of tubes and dilators in order to make sure that you can recover from your procedure quickly and with minimal pain.

-Other treatments include radiofrequency ablation, which heats nerve tissue in order to prevent it from sending pain signals to the brain, and an intrathecal pump, which delivers morphine or other pain medications directly to the area of the spine experiencing pain.
+Other treatments include radiofrequency ablation, which heats nerve tissue in order to prevent it from sending pain signals to the brain, and an intrathecal pump, which delivers pain medications directly to the area of the spine experiencing pain.

 What will a consultation entail?

 At Orange County Pain Clinics, our spinal pain specialists will talk with you about your back pain in order to learn more about your symptoms, the origin of the pain, and if there are any activities that make it worse.
 Your doctor will also want to learn more about your medical history in order to put together a plan that works best for you.
 You should come to your consultation prepared to answer plenty of questions and to undergo diagnostic testing, like x-rays, if your doctor feels it is necessary.
 At the end of your consultation, your physician will have an idea of what method of pain relief will be able to help you.